-Here we shared our camp with resident kangaroos and beautiful birdlife – including one rather aggressive Kookaburras who wanted to steal the sausages off our bbq and – and broke my camera when it flew at me while I was trying to take its photo.
+These Aussie creatures have hopped and flown into all our hearts… but they can also become a nuisance around the campground if people feed them – and sadly, despite the many signs in the area, we still saw way too many people doing this.
+Consequently we shared our camp with resident kangaroos and inquisive birdlife – including one rather aggressive Kookaburra who wanted to steal the sausages off our bbq… and broke my camera when it flew at me while I was taking photos.

-This park is home to many great self-guided trails.
-Munyungawaraga Dhugan Trail is a 5.5-kilometre trail, which includes interpretive signs of natural and cultural heritage and comprised Governor Head Lookout that offered spectacular views over Jervis Bay, Bowen Island and the Tasman Sea and walks (or rather rides in our case) around Murrays Beach, the Telegraph Creek nature trail, Steamers Beach and Cave Beach are highly recommended.
+Munyungawaraga Dhugan Trail is a 5.5-kilometre trail, which includes interpretive signs of natural and cultural heritage and comprises Governor Head Lookout, which offers spectacular views over Jervis Bay, Bowen Island and the Tasman Sea.

-From the ruins of Cape St George Lighthouse, built in 1860, we were afforded stunning views of the sandstone cliff coastline and a history lesson on the local shipwreck history… and a must visit is the Botanic Gardens.
+From the ruins of Cape St George Lighthouse (built in 1860), we were afforded stunning views of the sandstone cliff coastline and a history lesson on the local shipwreck history.

-These are the only Aboriginal owned botanic gardens in Australia and showcase significant coastal plant species sourced for food and medicinal needs by the local Aboriginal Community… so take a stroll along the many pathway that wind themselves through rainforest, koori gardens, heath, woodland, and casuarina forests and enjoy views across the gardens and Lake McKenzie.
+The Botanic Gardens in this park are the only Aboriginal-owned botanic gardens in Australia and showcase significant coastal plant species sourced for food and medicinal needs by the local Aboriginal Community… so take a stroll along the many pathways that wind themselves through the rainforest, Koori gardens, heath, woodland, and casuarina forests and enjoy views across the gardens and Lake McKenzie.